-I’m no wizard of the writing industry.
-My biggest claim to fame is the fact that I have written more manuscripts that have went nowhere than most big name writers.
-Secondly, I started out to “get published” three times in my adult life.
-And still – my publishing credits are a single poem and two short stories.
-Unless my hundreds of blog posts count.
+I'm no wizard of the writing industry.
+My biggest claim to fame is the fact that I have written more manuscripts that remain on my hard drive than most big name writers have published.

 Along the way, though, I've found incredible resources to help me.
 That's what this page is all about.
 Sure, you could scroll through the "Writing" category on my blog and find these things.

-OR – you could scan the listings here, click the link, and get to the information you want in a single click.
+OR save precious time (because you'd rather be writing) and scan the listings here, click the link, and get to the information you want instantly.

 There aren't enough hours in a day, so I'm in favor of the one-click method.

 Here's the table of contents for my listing to help you find what you want faster:

 - Building a Writer's Library